rytis/rytis.github.com/_posts/2012-04-05-setting-up-foreman-on-centosrhel-57-part-2.md

 ## Adding support for TFTP and DHCP management

-You aobviously can separate TFTP and DHCP services, but they typically are not resource hungry and because they are both involved in PXE boot process it makes sense to run these two services on the same host.
+Obviously, you can separate TFTP and DHCP services, but they typically are not resource hungry and because they are both involved in PXE boot process it makes sense to run these two services on the same host.
 So I will deal with their configuration in one section.

 ### TFTP configuration